 If you own a property, that is stuck in the courts, it can feel frustrating and overwhelming.
 All of your hard work handling everything should pay off in one way or another.
-In our latest post, we will help you learn how to sell a probate property in Metro Atlanta!
+In our latest post, we will help you learn how to sell a probate property in Atlanta!

 The probate process is stressful.
 Selling a house on top of everything else can only add to the frustration.
-At Richardson Home Buyers, LLC. we can help you with a fair and fast sale of your probate property in Metro Atlanta.
+At Richardson Home Buyers, LLC. we can help you with a fair and fast sale of your probate property in Atlanta.
 Keep reading to learn more about our best tips for selling quickly.

 What Is Probate?